← Back to Projects

 Tech Stack

-React Node.js Three.js Claude API OpenAI Embeddings Hume AI Vector Memory
+React Node.js Three.js Claude API OpenAI Embeddings MongoDB Atlas Hume AI Vector Search

 My Role